 3. Is the floor or wall surface right for tiling?

-To ensure your tiled project lasts and to avoid complication, the surface to be tiled needs to be suitably prepared.
+To ensure your tiled project lasts and to avoid complications, the surface to be tiled needs to be suitably prepared.

 - The wall will need to be reasonably level or tile adhesive could lose its grip over time.

-- If the wall has been recently plastered, then you should typically allow 30 days drying period before tiling starts
+- If the wall has been recently plastered, then you should allow a drying period between 14 days - 3 weeks before tiling starts

 - If you are tiling over old plaster, then the age and condition of the wall may require fresh plasterboard